hrr47-fec8-webber/carousel-service/README.md

 ## Usage

 This module builds a simple interactive photo gallery for Booked.
-It takes a numeric location ID from the URL and fetches images associated with that location.
+It takes a numeric location ID from the URL and fetches all images associated with that location.

 ## Requirements